-Students who are returning to live on campus for a consecutive year can pick a room during Room Selection.
+Students who are returning to live on campus for a consecutive year can choose a room during Room Selection.
 This process occurs annually during the winter semester.
 Residents who have completed the necessary requirements to participate in Room Selection will do so online.
-Returning student athletes must pick their own rooms; coaches may not assign rooms.
+Returning student athletes must pick their own rooms and roommate groups; coaches do not assign rooms.
 Housing and Residence Life cannot guarantee availability of rooms suitable for students with ADA needs who apply after the deposit deadline.